mprimeau1/120-work/README.md

 ## ```6.
 What issues did you help your fellow classmates out with this past homework cycle? ```
-# I haven't seen and issues by my fellow classmates in the issues forum.
+# I haven't seen any issues by my fellow classmates in the issues forum.

 Here's an image of me doing the homework ![Image of my editor](hw2.png)